-Perseverance uses the SHERLOC spectrometer/laser and the WATSON color camera, to take pictures of “rock grains and surface textures,” and use a UV light laser to detect organic chemicals, all in the search for signs of past alien microbial life.
+Perseverance uses the SHERLOC spectrometer/laser and the WATSON color camera to take pictures of “rock grains and surface textures,” and uses a UV light laser to detect organic chemicals, all in the search for signs of past alien microbial life.

 “The SHERLOC investigation will advance the understanding of Martian geologic history and identify its past biologic potential,” says Luther Beegle, Principal Investigator at the NASA Jet Propulsion Laboratory.

 SHERLOC even has a magnifying glass, “just like the fictional detective,” says NASA.

 Making some accidental zen art as I drive.
 Mars may be desolate, but it has a certain charm.

 — NASA's Perseverance Mars Rover (@NASAPersevere) May 3, 2022